 François Villeroy de Galhau: The challenges of the multilateral economic order - what European responses?

-Special lecture by Mr François Villeroy de Galhau, Governor of the Bank, at the Waseda University, Tokyo, 4 December 2017.
+Special lecture by Mr François Villeroy de Galhau, Governor of the Bank of France, at the Waseda University, Tokyo, 4 December 2017.

 Ladies and Gentlemen,